2i2c-org/team-compass/.github/ISSUE_TEMPLATE/team-update.md

 title: "Team Sync - {{ date | date('dddd, MMMM Do') }}"
 ---

 This is a @2i2c-org/tech-team sync 🎉🎉🎉!
 This is a way for 2i2c Team Members to triage work, point out issues that require attention, and make sure we are working well as a team.
+This issue will be closed in 24 hours.

 ### Team Goals